 In 2016 there was an important study publishing revised radiative forcing of carbon dioxide, methane, and nitrous oxide.
 This resulted in a significant revision of the methane radiative forcing, and minor changes in the others.
-To reduce uncertainty of the forcing, there were performed more accurate forcing estimates and revised the global warming potential with consistent methodology used within IPCC and earlier estimates.
-For CH4 this resulted in 25% stronger forcing than given in the last IPCC report, due to inclusion of the shortwave and near-infrared bands of CH4, improved knowledge about water vapour absorption, more detailed models (Etminan et al., 2016).
+To reduce uncertainty of the forcing, more accurate forcing estimates were included and the global warming potential, using consistent methodology with IPCC and earlier estimates, was revised.
+For CH4 this resulted in 25% stronger forcing than given in the IPCC Fifth Assessment Report, due to inclusion of the shortwave and near-infrared bands of CH4, improved knowledge about water vapour absorption, more detailed models (Etminan et al., 2016).
 Figure 6 is taken from Etminan et al (2016) and show the revised estimates, compared to the old as included in IPCC AR5.
-The estimates are based on concentration development as in representative concentration pathway (RCP7) RCP8.5 from IPCC AR5.
+The estimates are based on concentration development as in representative concentration pathway (RCP8) RCP8.5 from IPCC AR5.

-To put this in perspective, a recent paper in Nature Geoscience is using data from Zeppelin and the monitoring programme, together with other data to calculate radiative forcing due to CO_2 and all greenhouse gases, presently and up till 2016 (Myhre et al, 2017) with comparison to future RCP pathways.
-The paper shows that we are now halfway to doubling of CO_2 in terms for radiative forcing but not in concentrations.
+To put this in perspective, a paper in Nature Geoscience is using data from Zeppelin and this monitoring programme, together with other data to calculate radiative forcing due to CO_2 and all greenhouse gases over time, (Myhre et al., 2017) with comparison to future RCP pathways.
+The paper shows that we are now halfway to a doubling of CO_2 in terms for radiative forcing but not in concentrations, since the preindustrial time (1750).
 According to the observed concentrations, we are now following path between RCP8.5 and other RCP scenarios.

-Figure 6: Radiative forcing of CO_2 , N_2O , and CH_4 concentration change: (a) from 1755 to 2011 and (b) from 2000 to 2300 (using RCP8.5 concentrations from IPCC AR5 relative to preindustrial value (280 ppm of CO_2 , 275 ppb of N_2O , and 750 ppb of CH_4) using old and new expressions.
+Figure 6: Radiative forcing of CO_2 , N_2O , and CH_4 concentration change: (a) from 1755 to 2011 and (b) from 2000 to 2300, using RCP8.5 concentrations from IPCC AR5 relative to preindustrial value (280 ppm of CO_2 , 275 ppb of N_2O , and 750 ppb of CH_4) using old and new expressions.
 Shading for the new expressions indicates the estimated radiative uncertainty in the forcing (Etminan et al, 2016).

-7 https://en.wikipedia.org/wiki/Representative_Concentration_Pathways
+8 https://en.wikipedia.org/wiki/Representative_Concentration_Pathways

 Figure 7: Radiative forcing for all WMGHGs calculated.
 Historical values are based on observed concentrations.
 CH4 concentrations are also from the IPCC.
-For 2015 the global annual mean concentrations of CO_2 , CH_4 and N_2O are from the National Oceanic and Atmospheric Administration, and for halocarbons the relative increase since 2010 are from the Arctic Zeppelin observatory.
-Preliminary data for 2016 is included, which may be subject to small changes, taken from (Myhre et al, 2017) Figure 8
+For 2015 the global annual mean concentrations of CO2, CH4 and N2O are from the National Oceanic and Atmospheric Administration, and for halocarbons the relative increase since 2010 are from the Arctic Zeppelin observatory.
+Preliminary data for 2016 are included, which may be subject to small changes, taken from (Myhre et al., 2017) Figure 8

-2. Observations of climate gases
+2 Observations of climate gases

-NILU measures 46 climate gases at the Zeppelin Observatory at Svalbard and 2 at Birkenes, in addition to surface ozone reported in Aas et al. 2017.
-The results from these measurements, and analysis are presented in this chapter.
-Also observations of CO_2 for the time period 1988-2012 at Zeppelin performed by the Stockholm University - Department of Environmental Science and Analytical Chemistry (ACES), are included in the report.
+NILU measures 46 climate gases at the Zeppelin Observatory at Svalbard and 2 at Birkenes, in addition to surface ozone reported in Aas et al., 2018.
+The results and analyses of the climate gas measurements are presented in this chapter.
+Furthermore, observations of CO_2 for the time period 1988-2012 at Zeppelin performed by the Stockholm University - Department of Environmental Science and Analytical Chemistry (ACES), are included in the report.

-Table 3 summarizes the main results for 2016 and the trends over the period 2001-2016.
-Also a comparison between the main greenhouse gas concentrations at Zeppelin and Birkenes to annual mean values given in BAMS (2017) and WMO (2017) is included.
+Table 3 summarises the main results for 2017 and the trends over the period 2001-2017.
+The table also includes 2017 global annual mean values given in BAMS (Dlugokencky et al., 2018).

-Table 3: Greenhouse gases measured at Zeppelin and Birkenes; lifetimes in years, global warming potential (GWP) for 100 year horizon and annual mean for 2016, change last year, the trends per year over the period 2001-2016 for is included.
-Red is increasing, and blue is decreasing trends.
-Additionally, global mean for 2016 taken from BAMS (Hall et al., 2017) and WMO (WMO 2017) for comparison.
-The values taken for WMO is indicated with a .
+Table 3: Greenhouse gases measured at Zeppelin and Birkenes; lifetimes in years, global warming potential (GWP) for 100 year horizon and annual mean for 2017, change last year, and trends per year over the measurement period.
+Red is increasing and blue is decreasing trends.
+Global means for 2017 taken from BAMS (Dlugokencky et al., 2018) are included for comparison.
 All concentrations are mixing ratios in ppt, except for methane, nitrous oxide and carbon monoxide (ppb) and carbon dioxide (ppm).
-The components marked in green are implemented in the programme in 2015 and 2016, with measurements back to 2010, and several are reported for the first time, in bold.